thiblahute/meson-website/Reference-manual.md

 Sets up gettext localisation so that translations are built and placed into their proper locations during install.
 Takes one positional argument which is the name of the gettext module.
 The list of languages that are to be generated are specified with the <tt>languages</tt> keyword argument.

+### import

+Imports the given extension module.
+Returns an opaque object that can be used to call the methods of the module.
+Here's an example for a hypothetical `testmod` module.

+    tmod = import('testmod')
+    tmod.do_something()

 ### include_directories ###

 Returns an opaque object which contains the directories given in positional arguments.
 The result can then be used as a keyword argument when building executables or libraries.
 Both the source directory and the corresponding build directory are added.
 Note that this function call itself does not add the directories into the search path, since there is no global search path.
 You can use the the returned object in any subdirectory you want, Meson will make the paths work automatically.